 Slack’s viral growth through word-of-mouth marketing (Source)

-• Relentless iteration: Slack has always strived for excellence, never settling for anything less than the best.
+- Relentless iteration: Slack strived for excellence from the very beginning, never settling for anything less than the best.
 They continuously enhanced and optimized their product to ensure it exceeded all expectations.

 Slack Content Marketing Strategy